Help the Kelp in the USA

 This platform will serve as a demonstration project for Marine Permaculture in Eastern Pacific.

-Ultimately, we envision hectare scale Marine Permaculture arrays operating across the Pacific and tropical and subtropical waters across the world.
+Ultimately, we envision hectare scale Marine Permaculture arrays operating across the Pacific and tropical and subtropical waters.

 These arrays will be built and optionally leased to customers ranging from coastal seaweed and fishing communities to commercial aquaculture to coastal cities and ports.